Flexiana/unicorn-rainbow/README.md

 # Unicorn Rainbow

 Unicorn Rainbow is a programming language full of furry functions, witty emojies and of course 🌈🌈🌈🦄🦄🦄.

+Target user is someone who is:

+* 7-year old girl OR
+* Someone who just want more emojis and fun in their life

 ![Unicorn rainbow](rainbowunicorn.png)